pixelbend/superlimit-go/README.md

 - **Leaky Bucket Algorithm**: Implements the leaky bucket rate limiting algorithm, which smooths out bursts of traffic by allowing a fixed rate of requests and handling excess traffic gracefully.

-- **Multi-System Support**: Compatible with multiple caching systems, providing flexibility to integrate with your existing infrastructure.
+- **Multi-System Support**: Compatible with multiple redis compatible systems, providing flexibility to integrate with your existing infrastructure.

 - **High Performance**: Designed for high performance and low latency, making it suitable for high-throughput applications.